roadrunner-server/docs/customization/plugin.md

 # Writing Plugins

 RoadRunner provides the ability to create custom plugins, event listeners, middlewares, etc., that extend its functionality.
-It uses Endure container to manage dependencies, this approach is similar to the PHP Container implementation with automatic method injection.
+It uses the Endure container to manage dependencies.
+This approach is similar to the PHP container implementation with automatic method injection.

 **To create a custom plugin, you can follow these steps:**

 - Define a struct with a public `Init` method that returns an error value.
 - Implement the `Service` interface in your struct to provide the `Serve` and `Stop` methods.
-- Request dependencies using their respective interfaces and inject them using Endure container.
+- Request dependencies using their respective interfaces and inject them using the Endure container.
 - Register your plugin with RoadRunner by creating a custom version of the `main.go` file and [building it](build.md).

 Below you can find more information about the plugin interface, how to define a plugin, and how to access other plugins.

 ## Interface

-RoadRunner plugins are implemented using the Service interface, which provides the `Serve` and `Stop` methods for starting and stopping the plugin.
+RoadRunner plugins are implemented using the `Service` interface, which provides the `Serve` and `Stop` methods for starting and stopping the plugin.
 Additionally, plugins can implement other optional interfaces like `Named`, `Provider`, `Weighted`, and `Collector`.
 These interfaces enable plugins to provide dependencies to other plugins, define their weight in the plugin's topology, and collect plugins that implement specific interfaces.